-Rome may have more than 900 churches, but it is St. Peter's Basilica that reigns supreme among them.
-The Vatican's basilica is the largest and most opulent church in all of Italy, and a list of the artists who helped create the magnificent structure reads like a who’s who of the Renaissance.
-Inside you will find Michelangelo's Pieta, Bernini’s lavish bronze altar piece and Bramante's distinctive window-lined dome; it’s hard to know where to look first because every inch of the massive church seems to covered in marble and gold.
-The exterior of the building is no slouch either, with the square on which its sits surrounded by an enormous colonnade topped with 140 statues.
+Rome may have more than 900 churches, but St. Peter's Basilica reigns supreme among them.
+The Vatican basilica is the largest and most opulent church in Italy, and a list of the artists who helped create the magnificent structure reads like a Renaissance Hall of Fame.
+Inside lies Michelangelo's Pieta, Bernini’s lavish bronze altarpiece and Bramante's distinctive window-lined dome; it is hard to know where to look first because every inch of the massive church seems to be covered in marble and gold.
+The exterior of the building is no slouch either, with the square on which it sits surrounded by an enormous colonnade topped with 140 statues.